 SEO for Gboard?
 How Google’s new keyboard search for iOS ranks content

-There's a new SERP in town -- the search engine results page generated within Gboard.
-And it's not simply mobile search results reformatted in a horizontal layout.
+There's a new SERP in town, the search engine results page generated by Gboard.
+And it's not just mobile search results reformatted in a horizontal layout.

 Vertical search results are so last year.
 Gboard — Google’s new keyboard for iOS with integrated searching that launched last week — flips Google’s search results 90 degrees.
 In addition to the the new horizontal format, exactly what’s shown may differ from regular mobile search listings.